Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Quadratic problems

 The result in Proposition~\ref{prop:charUk} provides a two-parameter update matrix, $U_k$.
 If the conditions of Proposition~\ref{prop:charUk} apply then it follows directly from $U_k$ that the iterates satisfy the scaled secant condition (\ref{eq:scaledSecCond}).
-This can be seen by considering $B_k \alpha_{k-1} p_{k-1}$ with $B_k = B_{k-1} + U_k$ Consequently the characterization in Proposition~\ref{prop:charUk} provides a class which under exact linesearch on quadratic optimization problems (\ref{eq:QP}) is equivalent to the symmetric Huang class.
-The scaling in the secant condition does neither affect the search direction nor the scaling of it.
-Utilizing the secant condition sets the parameter that together with the change of variable gives the exact linesearch form of the Broyden class matrices in (\ref{eq:broydenFam}).
+This can be seen by considering $B_k \alpha_{k-1} p_{k-1}$ with $B_k = B_{k-1} + U_k$ which gives Consequently the characterization in Proposition~\ref{prop:charUk} provides a class which under exact linesearch is equivalent to the symmetric Huang class.
+The scaling in the secant condition does neither affect the search direction nor its scaling.
+Utilizing the secant condition sets the parameter $\rho_{k-1} = -1/ \left( \alpha_{k-1}g_{k-1}^Tp_{k-1} \right)$, that together with the change of variable gives the exact linesearch form of the Broyden class matrices in (\ref{eq:broydenFam}).
 Hence, as expected, utilizing the secant condition fixates one of the parameters and gives the Broyden class.
-It can also be observed in the update matrix $U_k$ of Proposition~\ref{prop:charUk} why the Broyden symmetric rank-one update breaks down for the unit steplength.
-At iteration $k$ when $\alpha_{k-1}=1$, then $\rho_{k-1} = - 1 / g_{k-1}^Tp_{k-1} $ causes the $g_{k-1}g_{k-1}^T$ component to become zero and hence $\delta_k$, or $\phi_{k-1}$ if preferred, can not be chosen such that $U_k$ reduces to a rank-one matrix.
-Moreover, if $U_k$ of Proposition~\ref{prop:charUk} is required to be a symmetric rank-one matrix, $\rho_{k-1}$ may be eliminated from the update formula to give the one-parameter class suggested by Forsgren and Odland \cite{ForOdl18}.